Agent skill for coder - invoke with $agent-coder

 Suggestions

-Replace the entire description with concrete actions the skill performs (e.g., 'Writes, debugs, and refactors code across multiple languages, creates new files, and implements features').
+Replace the entire description with concrete actions the skill performs, e.g., 'Writes, debugs, and refactors code across multiple languages.
+Generates unit tests and implements features from specifications.'

-Remove the invocation syntax ('invoke with $agent-coder') from the description and focus entirely on capabilities and trigger conditions that help Claude select this skill appropriately.
+Remove the invocation syntax ('invoke with $agent-coder') from the description, as it is internal tooling information and does not help Claude decide when to select this skill.

 | Dimension | Reasoning | Score |